In This Article

 Ledger Flex connects to apps like Ledger Live, MetaMask, and even third-party DEXs, allowing crypto traders to sign transactions securely from a cold environment.
 You can swap tokens, stake, or interact with DeFi protocols across multiple blockchain networks, all while keeping your keys locked inside a tamper-proof physical product.

 It supports thousands of crypto assets, including Bitcoin, Ethereum, Solana, and altcoins.
-For anyone serious about capital protection while maintaining market access, Ledger remains the top cryptocurrency wallet for cold storage and active trading combined.
+For anyone serious about capital protection while maintaining market access, Ledger remains the prominent cryptocurrency wallet for cold storage and active trading combined.

-To know more about this wallet, check out our detailed Ledger Stax Vs. Flex review 2025.
+To know more about this wallet, check out our detailed Ledger Stax Vs. Flex review 2026.

 Ledger Flex Key Features